How to ROCK Your Relationships

 We’ll start with Olympic medal collector, Michael Phelps.
 You may know who Michael is, but did you know Phelps has struggled with being truly known?
 Indeed, after the London Olympics, he found all the victory in the world worthless without thriving relationships with family and close friends.
 (Join me in praying he’s doing better since Rio.)

-Now let’s look at one of my Dad’s closest friends who just died last month: Dan Marshall.
+Now let’s look at one of my Dad’s closest friends who just died earlier this year: Dan Marshall.

 To be certain, his death was tragic: beginning with a diagnosis of esophageal cancer and then, despite medical intervention, ending just ten months later after that cancer found it’s way into his brain and spine.